/

 Which router did Cuckoo supply?

-Cuckoo advertised the Amazon eero Pro 6E router with its full fibre packages.
-Existing customers should check their own account and welcome documents because supplied equipment can depend on the package, install date and migration arrangements.
+Cuckoo advertised the Amazon eero Pro 6E router with the full fibre packages reviewed here.
+Existing customers should check their own account, welcome documents and current Cuckoo/Onestream notices because equipment, router fees and replacement terms can vary by package and sign-up date.

 Should I switch away from Cuckoo now?

 Not automatically.
-If your service is working and you are still inside your minimum term, wait for direct migration communication and check whether any future change gives you a right to leave penalty-free.
-If you are out of contract, compare alternatives before renewing.
+If your connection is working and you are still inside your minimum term, check your direct Cuckoo/Onestream notices before doing anything.
+If you are out of contract, compare live alternatives before renewing or switching.
+If any future change is materially detrimental, check whether you have a penalty-free right to leave.

 How We Rated Cuckoo